 - Diversification: ETF investing offers similar diversification to the investment portfolio as investing in alternative assets.
 Investors get exposure to a variety of assets and can spread their risk across different sectors, countries, strategies and asset types.

 - Liquidity: Another significant advantage of investing in ETFs is liquidity.
 ETFs trade throughout the day on major exchanges, just like stocks.
 Thus, investors can access alternative investments without the risk of getting locked in.
-They can jump in or jump out whenever they want to, and can also sell ETFs short or on margin.
+They can jump in or out whenever they want to and sell ETFs short or on margin.

 - Cost-effectiveness: ETF investing is more cost-effective than investing in traditional assets and alternative assets.
 Investing in individual stocks leads to an accumulation of transaction fees for each stock, while trading one ETF that invests in a basket of stocks is considered as one transaction.
-Additionally, the management fee and expense ratio for ETFs is lower than that of mutual funds as ETFs are not actively managed.
+Additionally, ETFs’ management fee and expense ratio are lower than that of mutual funds as ETFs are not actively managed.

 - Simplicity: ETF investing is simpler to understand than the complex structure of alternative investing.
 The design is simple and can be easily comprehended by individual investors without the need to seek professional help.
 Therefore, the barrier to entry is lower than it is with alternative investing.

+One of the best alternative investing strategies involves using ETFs.
 ETF investing is an excellent way to enter the world of alternative investing.
-ETFs give you diversification, liquidity, simplicity, and cost-effectiveness, without the complicated structure and high fees of truly alternative assets.
+ETFs give you diversification, liquidity, simplicity, and cost-effectiveness without the complicated structure and high fees of truly alternative assets.
 So, they represent effective vehicles for both traditional and alternative investing.

 However, ETF investing also needs skills, know-how, and consideration of various parameters for successful returns.
-The following factors must be considered to have success investing in ETFs:
+Therefore, it would be best if you considered the following factors to have success in investing in ETFs:

-- Basic information: The first step to success is, simply, knowing what you’re investing in.
-You should look at which index the ETF is tracking, how long it has been around and how it’s constructed.
+- Basic information: The first step to success is simply knowing what you’re investing in.
+It would help if you looked at which index the ETF is tracking, how long it has been around and how it’s constructed.
 Knowing whether the ETF is actively or passively managed is also important.
-Passive ETFs look to match the performance of an index while active ones look to beat the index’s performance.
+Passive ETFs look to match the performance of an index, while active ones look to beat the index’s performance.

 - Build the portfolio based on your investment goals: Another key to success in ETF investing is proper planning.
-Investors must take a look at their investment goals, time horizon, and risk tolerance before picking the suitable ETFs for them.
+Investors must look at their investor profile, investment goals, time horizon, and risk tolerance before picking suitable ETFs for them.